Battlefield 6 Beta Review: Is the Franchise Back in Action?

 Performance: Console vs. PC

 PC performance, however, seems inconsistent.
-Some players report smooth gameplay, while others struggle with CPU stress and VRAM usage, particularly when streaming.
-This is something to watch as the developers optimize the game before full release.
+Some gamers are having a great time playing, while others are experiencing high CPU and VRAM usage, especially when streaming.
+This is something to keep an eye on as the developers continue to fine-tune the game ahead of full release.

 Time-to-Kill (TTK) & Server Issues